Manuel Pedro Ferreira

 Biography

 Manuel Pedro Ferreira was educated at Lisbon and Princeton University, where he wrote his PhD dissertation under Kenneth Levy on Gregorian chant at Cluny.
-He teaches at the Music Sciences Department of the Faculdade de Ciências Sociais e Humanas, Universidade Nova de Lisboa (FCSH/NOVA), which he sometime coordinated.
-Since 2005 he also chairs the Research Centre on the Sociology and Aesthetics of Music (CESEM) at FCSH/NOVA.
+He teaches at the Music Sciences Department of the Faculdade de Ciências Sociais e Humanas, Universidade Nova de Lisboa (FCSH/NOVA), which he sometimes coordinated.
+From 2005 to 2023, he also chaired the Research Centre on the Sociology and Aesthetics of Music (CESEM) at FCSH/NOVA.
 In 1995 he founded the early music ensemble Vozes Alfonsinas, which he still directs in concerts and recordings.
-He was elected in 2010 a member of the Academia Europaea and is since 2012 member of the Directive Board of the International Musicological Society.
+He was elected in 2010 a member of the Academia Europaea and was a member of the Directive Board of the International Musicological Society from 2012 to 2022.